RockLikeAmadeus/swe-toolbox/language-reference/c-reference/README.md

 - Variables need to be initialized explicitly or they can contain nonsense data.
 - Functions must be defined before they're used--or, more commonly, a function _prototype_ must be declared before the function is used.
 - You should always use `void` between parens to indicate a function has no parameters, in the function definition and _especially_ in the prototype.
+- _Everything_ in C is pass by value, that is, a copy is put into the parameter.
+Even pointers are copies of pointers.
+- Arrays and pointers are pretty much the same thing.
+- Explicit casting is sometimes necessary, but rarely.
+If you find yourself doing it, ask if you really need to.
+See Chapter 15 of [Beej's Guide](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf)

 [contents]